-Arid desert and wave pounded beaches, ancient forest and aboriginal rocks, from the Red Centre to the Great Barrier Reef, this is a country of natural wonders, astounding extremes and some of the planet’s most liveable cities.
+Arid desert and wave-pounded beaches, ancient forest and aboriginal rocks, from the Red Centre to the Great Barrier Reef, Australia is a country of natural wonders, astounding extremes and some of the planet’s most liveable cities.
 Pack your boardshorts and chase the surf, rent a campervan and tour the East Coast, swim with whale sharks in Western Australia or go bushwalking in the Outback and sleep under the stars in a swag bag.

 Australia’s most populated city, Sydney’s laidback lifestyle is loved by Aussies and expats alike.
 Green reserves fringe the suburbs, and the inner-city parks nurture possums and cockatoos.
 Sports fans are fully occupied with a busy schedule of rugby matches, while daredevils can climb across Harbour Bridge or surf on Bondi Beach before catching a live band or watching a ballet at the Opera House.

 An easy train ride away, the Blue Mountains are cloaked in eucalyptus, pitted with gorges and studded with sandstone cliffs.
 Further north into New South Wales are the heritage towns and vineyards of the Hunter Valley, where you can reflect on Australia’s first European settlers while sipping its finest wines.
 Stray inland to trek through the rainforest, or follow the coastline northeast to the popular surf mecca of Byron Bay.

 Down to earth with an artsy vibe and appealing café culture, Brisbane is a great place to see local bands and peruse a few galleries before embarking on an epic adventure along Queensland’s east coast.
 If you’re staying for longer, you could skydive over the Glasshouse Mountains or go dolphin spotting at Moreton Bay.